February 8, 2019

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Kansas.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Kansas may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, it does not include all exemptions, and states often create exceptions to specific exemptions.
+In addition, Kansas may have changed the amounts since this list was last updated.
+Check the Kansas Statutes Annotated or with a local bankruptcy lawyer.